 - By opening a second browser tab to an HTML5 proxy server (running Linux/Tomcat/Guacamole), The session UI is rendered as an HTML canvas on the user's browser, which could be any browser on any OS.
 The actual SSH or RDP session is established from this proxy onwards to the managed system.

 In the first four cases, any Windows-compatible client admin tool can be launched, with credentials injected.
 Screen capture, copy buffer, window metadata and keylog data are streamed from the system running the admin tool (which may be the user's PC or Windows RDS proxy) to the Privileged Access Manager server(s).
 Where an administrative login screen is web based, an IE browser control is launched.
+IE exposes a stable API for automation, other browsers seem to change their API every few months, so an automated browser version upgrade is liable to break single sign-on to web UIs.

 In the last case, only SSH and RDP are currently supported.
 Screen capture, copy buffer, window metadata and keylog data are streamed from the Linux/Tomcat proxy server to the Privileged Access Manager server(s).